aws-samples/aws-greengrass-private-network/README.md

 # AWS IoT Greengrass Private Networking with AWS PrivateLink

 This is a python 3 based CDK solution that will build out the resources required to establish a private network between an OT site and cloud based AWS IoT services using AWS IoT Greengrass.
-You can learn more about how this solution helps secure industry 4.0 architectures by visiting the companion AWS IoT Blog (To be released soon) [Secure Industry 4.0 networks with AWS IoT Greengrass and AWS PrivateLink](https://aws.amazon.com/blogs/iot/)
+You can learn more about how this solution helps secure industry 4.0 architectures by visiting the companion AWS IoT Blog  [How to securely connect an AWS IoT Greengrass v1 device to AWS IoT Core using AWS PrivateLink](https://aws.amazon.com/blogs/iot/how-to-securely-connect-an-aws-iot-greengrass-v1-device-to-aws-iot-core-using-aws-privatelink/)

 ## Overview